cosmelab/dna-barcoding-analysis/assignment.md

     > results/my_analysis/consensus/combined_with_references.fasta
 ```

-This creates a file with YOUR sequences + 52 reference sequences.
+This creates a file with the CLASS sequences + 52 reference sequences.

 ### Step 4: Alignment (10 points)